Expanded Form Calculator

 • Wrong: 105.6 = 100 + 5 + 6 | Right: 105.6 = 100 + 5 + 0.6

-• Place values: ...thousands, hundreds, tens, ones | tenths, hundredths, thousandths...
+• Place sequence: ...thousands, hundreds, tens, ones | tenths, hundredths, thousandths...

-Mathematical Derivation and Examples
+Mathematical Derivation and Advanced Concepts

-• Understanding the base-10 number system
+• Understanding the base-10 number system and positional notation

-• Powers of 10 and positional notation
+• Powers of 10 and their role in place value determination

-• Algorithms for expanded form conversion
+• Algorithms and mathematical proofs for expanded form conversion

 The mathematical foundation of expanded form rests on the base-10 (decimal) positional number system, where each digit's value depends on its position relative to the decimal point: